musangisilvia/alx-system_engineering-devops/README.md

 ## Shell Redirections
 > Output of commands can be redirected to files.
 Files can be used as input to commands.

+## Shell, init files, variables and expansions
+>  Working with variables and expansions on the shell.